damiendr/ISPC.jl/README.md

 [![Build Status](https://travis-ci.org/damiendr/ISPC.jl.svg?branch=master)](https://travis-ci.org/damiendr/ISPC.jl)

-Tools & etc. to work with [Intel ISPC](http://ispc.github.io) from Julia.
+A library to work with [Intel ISPC](http://ispc.github.io) from Julia.

+ISPC.jl compiles fragments of ISPC-C or Julia code to vector code (eg. SSE/AVX on Intel CPUs) at runtime.
+It is similar to the `@simd` macro in Julia but supports control statements and a number of math functions.

+Speedups of 2x-8x compared to plain Julia code can be achieved (single core).

 ## Requirements